evlaV/steamos-log-submitter/API.md

 ### Methods

+- `ListFailed`: Takes no argument, returns `as` value.
+Get a list of log files that encountered permanent errors attempting to submit and haven't been pruned yet.
+The format is `[helper]/[logfile]`.
 - `ListPending`: Takes no argument, returns `as` value.
 Get a list of currently pending log files that have yet to be submitted.
+The format is `[helper]/[logfile]`.
+- `ListUploaded`: Takes no argument, returns `as` value.
+Get a list of log files that have already been submitted and haven't been pruned yet.
 The format is `[helper]/[logfile]`.
 - `Log`: Takes `dsus` arguments (`timestamp`, `module`, `level`, `message`), has no return value.
 Logs a message in the daemon's log.
 Used for forwarding log records from an out-of-process hook, and should not be used otherwise.